FireCastLabs/I2C_ESC/README.md

 - `rampSpeed(int speedInitial, int speedFinal, int step = 1, int stepTime = 10)`
   - Change the ESC/motor speed by step value from an initial to final speed.
 The step time is how long in milliseconds between each step

-Wrapped Adafruit-PWM-Servo-Driver-Library specific notes The following wrapped Adafruit-PWM-Servo-Driver-Library specific functions should be used only once per Adafruit PCA9685 PWM Servo Driver and not once per library instance.
-Calling these functions multiple times can cause undesirable behaviors.
+#### Wrapped Adafruit-PWM-Servo-Driver-Library specific notes
+The following wrapped Adafruit-PWM-Servo-Driver-Library specific functions should be used only once per Adafruit PCA9685 PWM Servo Driver and not once per library instance.
+Calling these functions multiple times can cause undesirable behaviors and clog the wire I2C bus.
 - `begin(uint8_t prescale = 0)`
 - `reset()`
 - `sleep()`